CyVerse-learning-materials/container_camp_workshop_2019/singularity/singularityadvanced.rst

 Note: to use `yum` to build a container you should be operating on a RHEL system, or an Ubuntu system with `yum` installed.

-The container registries which Singularity uses are listed above in Section 3.1.
+The container registries which Singularity uses are listed in the `Introduction Section 3.1 <https://learning.cyverse.org/projects/container_camp_workshop_2019/en/latest/singularity/singularityintro.html#downloading-pre-built-images>`_.

-- The Singularity file uses sections to specify the dependencies, environmental settings, and runscripts when it build.
+- The Singularity file uses sections to specify the dependencies, environmental settings, and runscripts when it builds.

+The additional sections of a Singularity file include:

 *  %help - create text for a help menu associated with your container
 *  %setup - executed on the host system outside of the container, after the base OS has been installed.